Ulster University - Belfast

 Duration

 2 years, Full-time.
-Typically 15 timetabled hours per week Monday – Friday.
-The industrial placement is normally 12 months in duration in the second year of MSc programme.
+Typically 15 timetabled hours per week Monday – Friday including lectures, tutorials and practicals in the computer labs for the taught components of the course.
+Research Project takes place in the third semester separately.
+The industrial placement is in the second year of MSc programme

 Enrolment dates